catibogC/PA3_ECE2112/README.md

     cars.shape

-* from now on, I will
+* From now on, I will refer to the .csv file as a list.

-The module states that we should create a new DataFrame containing rows 6 through 10, including the first row.
-In doing so, .loc was used in order to call out the rows by their numerical indexes.
-The
+The module states that we should create a new DataFrame containing rows 6 through 10, including the first row, from the list.
+In doing so, .loc was used in order to call out the rows by their numerical indices.
+The new list is expressed as "cars_6_to_10".

+    cars_6_to_10 = cars.iloc[[0,5,6,7,8,9]]
+    cars_6_to_10